beytuuh42/ss18-wambo/README.md

 ## Install instructions:
 1. Clone the project

-2. RUN in your commandline:
+2. RUN in your local commandline: docker-compose build docker-compose up
-docker-compose build
-docker-compose up

-3. if error occures, go into /app and /server and run: npm install
+3. if error occures, go into /app and /server and run local: npm install

 Repeat step 2.